 - ADP-A2M4 Pilot Trial: Our Phase 1 clinical trial of ADP-A2M4 in urothelial, melanoma, head and neck, ovarian, non-small cell lung, esophageal and gastric, synovial sarcoma and MRCLS cancers has now completed enrollment.
 A data update on the trial was presented at ASCO on May 29, 2020.
 Clinical responses and promising durability was reported in patients with synovial sarcoma, with a 50% response rate (eight partial responses in 16 patients treated) reported, including an unconfirmed partial response (44% response rate without inclusion of unconfirmed partial response).
-Responses were also reported in head and neck cancer (one confirmed partial response in three patients treated) and lung cancer (one confirmed partial response in two patients treated), with evidence of anti-tumor activity in ovarian cancer, bladder cancer and melanoma.
+Responses were also reported in head and neck cancer (one confirmed partial response in three patients treated) and lung cancer (one confirmed partial response in two patients treated), with evidence of anti-tumor activity in ovarian cancer and bladder cancer.
 A radiation sub-study under the Phase 1 clinical trial also continues to enroll patients and a partial response in rectal mucosal melanoma was reported in the first patient treated. - ADP-A2AFP Phase 1 Trial: We continue dosing patients in our Phase 1, open-label, dose-escalation trial designed to evaluate the safety and antitumor activity of our alpha fetoprotein ("AFP") therapeutic candidate for the treatment of hepatocellular carcinoma ("HCC").
-It was reported in May 2020 that the first patient treated with target doses of up to 10 billion SPEAR T-cells (range 1.2 to 10 billion) achieved a complete response.
-Two further HCC patients treated at similar target doses have been assessed to have progressive disease.
+Data from the trial was reported at the International Liver Congress in August 2020.
+Overall four patients have been treated with approximately five billion or more transduced cells (three in Cohort 3 and one in the expansion phase): One patient was reported to have had a complete response, one patient had SD, and two patients were reported to have had progressive disease.
+Five patients were previously treated in the first two dose cohorts with doses of 100 million and 1 billion transduced cells, respectively, and all patients had best responses of SD.
 A further cohort has also been initiated for patients with tumors other than HCC that express the AFP antigen.
 The first patient treated in that cohort was assessed by the investigator to have progressive disease.